 Anyway, rose hips are the seed pods of a rose plant.
 That’s it.
 Nothing fancy.
 However, as simple as they are, these little red-colored beads are chock-full of antioxidants and vitamin C.

-For years, folks have been using them in immune-boosting remedies and their oil in skin care products.
+For years, folks have been using them in immune-boosting plants and their oil in skin care products.
 I like to keep rose hips on hand all the time.

 Did you know that rose hips themselves aren’t a plant?
 Nope!
 They are actually considered to be the fruit of the rose plant.